TwsitedWizard/kaiburr-backend-assessment/README.md

 1. Navigate to the `task-api` directory which contains the `Dockerfile`.
 2. Build the Docker image:
     ```bash
-    # Replace 'saran39' with your Docker Hub username
     docker build -t saran39/kaiburr-task-app:latest .
     ```
 3. Log in to Docker Hub and push the image: